 The speakers will do

 A pair of 9-watt speakers are hidden in the U3818DW’s frame.
 The screen’s size means there is more room than normal, and that benefits the monitor’s sound quality.
 We found quality to be clear throughout most of the monitor’s range of volume.
 Remember, though; there’s no subwoofer.
 You’ll need external speakers to enjoy movies or throw a dance party on your lunch break.

 Just look at the figures.
 The LG 38UC99-W and Dell Ultrasharp U3818DW are virtually identical in maximum brightness, contrast ratio, color accuracy, color gamut, and gamma curve.
-In other words, they are near-identical by every test metric we consider important.
+The HP Z38c is close enough for government work, except for its color accuracy.
+In other words, they’re all quite similar according to every test metric we consider important.

 Big and beautiful, the Dell Ultrasharp U3818DW is an excellent professional-grade display.